Let's start by differentiating between four-wheel-drive and all-wheel-drive systems.

-Car makers that refer to a car as a four-wheel drive usually are talking about a part-time system.
-Basically, the part-time system is designed to be used only in low-traction conditions like on snow, for example.
+Car makers that refer to a car as a four-wheel drive (4WD) usually are talking about a part-time system.
+Basically, the part-time system is designed to be used only in low-traction conditions, like on snow, for example.

-Sometimes, the all-wheel-drive system is referred to as a full-time four-wheel drive.
+On the other hand, an all-wheel-drive system (AWD) is a full-time four-wheel drive.
 Basically, the all-wheel-drive system is made for virtually every kind of surface.
 They can be used on-road and off-road, and a lot of these systems can't be switched off.

-The same parameters may be used to evaluate the part-time four-wheel drive system and the full time four wheel drive system.
+The same parameters may be used to evaluate part-time four-wheel-drive and the full-time four-wheel-drive systems.
 The best system is one that supplies an appropriate level of torque to the wheels of the vehicle.
-The basics of a 4 wheel drive will be explained in this article, and we will begin by getting some understanding of traction and, then, considering the parts which comprise the four-wheel drive system.
+This article will explain the basics of four-wheel drives, and we will begin by getting some understanding about traction and the parts that comprise the system.

-Now, let us consider some concepts such as torque, traction, as well as, wheel slip in order to better grasp the various four-wheel drive systems that you can find in vehicles.
+Let us consider some concepts such as torque, traction, and wheel slip in order to better grasp the various four-wheel drive systems that you can find in vehicles.

 When we talk about torque, we are referring to that twisting force that is produced by the engine.
 This is what is responsible for propelling the vehicle.
-The torque is multiplied by the transmission gears, as well as, its differential.
+The torque is multiplied by the transmission gears and the differential.
 Then, they split the torque between the wheels.
 The first gear can supply more torque to the wheels than the fifth gear since the gear ratio of the first gear is quite larger for torque multiplication.

-A very interesting fact when it comes to torque is that when you have a low traction situation, the maximum torque level that is produced is not determined in any way by the engine but, rather, by the traction level.
-So, even if the engine your car is like that of a stock car, there will still be no way to take advantage of the power of that engine if the tires of your car do not stay on the ground.
+A very interesting fact when it comes to torque is that when you have a low traction situation, the maximum torque level that is produced is not determined in any way by the engine but rather by the traction level.
+So, even if your car's engine is that of a stock car, there will still be no way to take advantage of the power of that engine if the tyres of your car do not stay on the ground.

-In this article, we will explain traction to mean the highest level of force which the tire of your car applies against the ground and vice versa.
+In this article, we define traction as the highest level of force which the tyre of your car applies against the ground and vice versa.
 You see, traction is influenced by some factors such as –

-Your car tire will have more traction if there is more weight on it.
+Your car tyre will have more traction if there is more weight on it.
 As you drive your car, this weight is subject to change.
 An example is when you make a turn.
 At this point, more weight is transferred to the outside of your car’s wheels.
-As you accelerate, the weight is, then, shifted to the wheels at the rear.
+As you accelerate, the weight is then shifted to the wheels at the rear.

 - Coefficient of friction